hohserg1/DynamicInventoryMenu/README.md

 - [x] Basic architecture
 - [x] List view for OpenHashMap
 - [ ] List view for any collection
-- [ ] Java sintax and collection support
+- [ ] Java syntax and collection support
 - [ ] Some stuffs